sameermansoori1/Tayyari_assignment/README.md

 ## 🚀 About Me
 I'm Sameer Mansoori, a skilled Flutter developer with more than one year of experience and a passion for open source.
-I'm eager to bring my Flutter expertise to your team at Shoshin.tech.
+I'm eager to bring my Flutter expertise to your team at Tayyari.

 My Flutter proficiency, open-source contributions, and problem-solving skills make me an asset for your projects.
 I'm enthusiastic about the innovation and excellence I see in your company.